All Episodes

 These are not First Amendment protection activities.

-They are breaking the law, terrorizing all the students, but specifically Jewish Jewish students on on campus.
+They are breaking the law, terrorizing all the students, but specifically Jewish students on campus.

 And half of our country and the party that represents half of our country will do nothing to quell this because it's part of their political base.

-Let me ask you, were you one of the parents that maybe at some point in your when your your son was growing up or thinking about maybe you know, well, maybe it'd be nice to send my kid to an Ivy League school, and then as time wore up went on and these colleges got more woke and extreme in their ideology.
+Let me ask you, were you one of the parents that maybe at some point when your son was growing up or thinking about maybe, you know, well, maybe it'd be nice to send my kid to an Ivy League school.

 There's no question, Sean.